 This topic has had a bit of press overseas recently.
 It’s finally been acknowledged that SEO and getting a website ranked well has business benefits.
+Yey!
 At present the business owner and designer just ‘hope’ Google is kind enough to send them traffic after some basic keyword work and maybe submitting the site to a search engine.
 But, in 99% of case, Google sends through a small fraction of the traffic the business owner expected.
 They’re then forced to invest hundreds or thousands per month in Adwords or offline marketing.

 Out this week is the annual MOS study of how it believes Google ranks websites.
 The most obvious factor is the slow demise of keywords in ranking.
 Perhaps this is no surprise to those that follow Google, who made major changes to their algorithm last September with hummingbird.
 This change had much more focus upon the site content and intent and less on keywords alone.
 Yet most SEO specialists worldwide just ignored Googles changes, carrying on as before with an obsession on keywords, keyword density, backlinks etc….

 I’m in the midst of a linkedin discussion on Pagerank being the original website quality score Google generates.
 Pagerank (PR) was something I followed closely several years back, but these days with all the changes at Google, I believe is now largely irrelevant.
 I don’t know what my own Pagerank is for my sites and now don’t really care.
 Yes, you can still get a Pagerank figure for your site, but a high figure doesn’t guarantee you’re be found in a search.
 Jim Stewart, my SEO mentor in Melbourne has shown this many times.